Are you living your life without an Oscar Award?

 Another insight into Richard E Grant is how he navigated all of the Hollywood schmoozing in the lead up to award night.
 He attends every single event sober and because of that, he has no choice but to be fully present.
 He said in the Variety interview, “What you don’t know, you don’t miss.”
 Grant hadn’t drank during his entire adult life after he was diagnosed as allergic to alcohol when he was 17 years old.

 So for him, the habit of using a couple of drinks to loosen up or feel more confident isn’t an option.
 He’s just himself, and he allows the natural excitement he feels to carry him through an evening instead of relying on booze to float his boat.

 So what we have here with Richard E Grant is his way powerful of doing things straight from the heart, coupled with being fully present, which would seriously set any of us on an improved course for authentic connection both in our personal and professional lives.

 Hero high esteem

 Another nugget from Rebecca Rubin’s interview came when she asked Grant how he would feel about the prospect of meeting his own adolescent crush Barbra Streisand who he wrote to as a teenager offering her sanctuary in his home in Swaziland.

 Laughing he replied, “Goodness me.
 My heart just started pumping the moment you even suggested that.
-I heard a rumour she’s presenting one of the honorary awards at the Oscars.
+I heard a rumour she’s presenting one of the honorary awards at the Oscar Awards.
 If I get the chance to be in her line of view, that would be extremely pleasing.”